aws-samples/aws-mobile-appsync-events-starter-ios/README.md

 1. Navigate to the AWS AppSync console using the URL: http://console.aws.amazon.com/appsync/home

-2. Click on `Create API` and select the `Sample Schema` option.
+2. Click on `Create API` and select the `Event App` under the `sample project` in the bottom pane, and select `Start`.
 Enter a API name of your choice.
 Click `Create`.

 ## iOS Setup